iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 ![XMPP](./images/system-design/xmpp.png) [Image Credit](https://blog.mirrorfly.com/xmpp-use-cases-for-scalable-chat-platform/)

 XMPP protocol is a great fit for Real-Time Web applications like Live News, Interactive web page, web games and web chat.
-It provides an inbuilt security with multiple layers.
+It provides inbuilt security with multiple layers.
 Moreover, here the users need to authenticate both host servers as well as messages to prevent the risk of spoofing.
 Eventually, it eradicates the fear of spamming.
 Now, when you use XMPP in a chat service, you need to able to keep track of the user ids and connection ids that are being used by each user.
 To do so, you can have a **connection service** that maintains this information for you:

 ![Chat](./images/system-design/chat.png)

+XMPP uses XML to exchange data between client and server.
+Whenever a client connects to an XMPP server using a chat application, they transmit information with each other which is also known as an XML “Stanza”.
+Stanza is a basic unit of communication in XMPP.
+In XMPP based communication, there are 3 types of stanzas:

+- Message: Used to exchange messages.
+- Presence: Used to exchange online and subscription status.
+- IQ (Info/Query): Used to control dynamic settings of the communication that is controlled over the server.

+Advantages of XMPP:
+- **Extensible**: XMPP can be used to send different message types including text, pictures, videos, and audios
+- **Decentralized architecture**: Which means anyone can set up an XMPP server
+- **Security**: XMPP allows developers to set up a separate storage server which can have its own encryption and security standards
+- **Flexibility**: Can connect to non-Jabber programs as well using special gateway services

+Disadvantages of XMPP:
+- **No default way to assure message delivery**: XMPP doesn’t provide the ability to request message delivered confirmation by default.
+The developers need to set up message receipts manually.
+- **Slow speed**: The decentralized architecture of XMPP allows anyone to run his/her own server, however, it does eat up on the speed of the connection.

+We've already talked about websockets and WS can also be used to implement chat based applications.
+Let's see its advantages and disadvantages:
+- **Speed**: With a centralized and persistent communication connection, WebSockets are the fastest online communication method.
+- **Unlimited open sessions**: There can be an unlimited number of user sessions on a single app.

+Disadvantages:
+- **Low Security**: Although WebSockets utilize WSS(Websockets of SSL), the technology is still new and prone to attacks like XSS and DDOS.

 ### Design Pastebin
 **Pastebin like services enable users to store plain text or images over the network (typically the Internet) and generate unique URLs to access the uploaded data.
 Such services are also used to share data over the network quickly, as users would just need to pass the URL to let other users see it.**